 At Ferndale, we believe that our real ministry exists outside the walls of our building.
-Our activities within the walls exist to enable and equip us to live faithful and fruitful lives in our homes, community, and world so that people will know that Jesus Christ is Lord.
+This is why our theme in 2019 is Empowered by Community to Live Missionally.
+Our activities within the walls exist to energize and equip us to live faithful and fruitful lives in our homes, community, and world so that people will know that Jesus Christ is Lord.

 With our mission and vision in view, these are the key values we embrace as a community of people who deeply desire to be Spirit-filled servants of Jesus: